Galaxy: Distinction from other nebulae

-In 1912, Vesto Slipher made spectrographic studies of the brightest spiral nebulae to determine their composition.
+In 1912, Vesto M. Slipher made spectrographic studies of the brightest spiral nebulae to determine their composition.
 Slipher discovered that the spiral nebulae have high Doppler shifts, indicating that they are moving at a rate exceeding the velocity of the stars he had measured.
 He found that the majority of these nebulae are moving away from us.

-In 1917, Heber Curtis observed nova S Andromedae within the "Great Andromeda Nebula" (as the Andromeda Galaxy, Messier object M31, was then known).
+In 1917, Heber Doust Curtis observed nova S Andromedae within the "Great Andromeda Nebula", as the Andromeda Galaxy, Messier object M31, was then known.
 Searching the photographic record, he found 11 more novae.
 Curtis noticed that these novae were, on average, 10 magnitudes fainter than those that occurred within this galaxy.
 As a result, he was able to come up with a distance estimate of 150,000 parsecs.
 He became a proponent of the so-called "island universes" hypothesis, which holds that spiral nebulae are actually independent galaxies.

-In 1920 a debate took place between Harlow Shapley and Heber Curtis (the Great Debate), concerning the nature of the Milky Way, spiral nebulae, and the dimensions of the universe.
+In 1920 a debate took place between Harlow Shapley and Heber Curtis, the Great Debate, concerning the nature of the Milky Way, spiral nebulae, and the dimensions of the universe.
 To support his claim that the Great Andromeda Nebula is an external galaxy, Curtis noted the appearance of dark lanes resembling the dust clouds in the Milky Way, as well as the significant Doppler shift.

 In 1922, the Estonian astronomer Ernst Öpik gave a distance determination that supported the theory that the Andromeda Nebula is indeed a distant extra-galactic object.
-Using the new 100-inch Mt.
-Wilson telescope, Edwin Hubble was able to resolve the outer parts of some spiral nebulae as collections of individual stars and identified some Cepheid variables, thus allowing him to estimate the distance to the nebulae: they were far too distant to be part of the Milky Way.
-In 1936 Hubble produced a classification of galactic morphology that is used to this day.
+Using the new 100-inch Mount Wilson telescope, Edwin Hubble was able to resolve the outer parts of some spiral nebulae as collections of individual stars and identified some Cepheid variables, thus allowing him to estimate the distance to the nebulae: they were far too distant to be part of the Milky Way.
+In 1926 Hubble produced a classification of galactic morphology that is used to this day.